Warlimpirrnga Tjapaltjarri: Global influence

 Tjapaltjarri gained recognition in the United States in September 2015 when he appeared in an article titled "An Aboriginal Artist's Dizzying New York Moment" on the front page of the New York Times Saturday Arts Page.
 He is shown at the top of the article with a colour photo in front of his abstract-looking painting displayed in the Bowery.
 Glowing appraisal by critic Randall Kennedy garnered attention.

 In September 2016, one of his paintings sold for £167,000 at Sotheby's in London.
 October 2016, he had his first solo exhibition in the United States, at the Salon 94 gallery in New York City.

 In March 2019, the Netflix series After Life, made by Ricky Gervais, featured a copy of one of Tjapaltjarri's paintings which had been made by an artist commissioned to do so for a props company in 1999.
 Gervais' company agreed to pay compensation for using the copy of the work, a 1987 work entitled Tingarri Dreaming, as well as a fee for use of the work in season two of the series.

-Musical influence: The music of Australian composer Newton Armstrong's 2020 album "The Way to Go Out" was influenced by Tjapaltjarri's paintings.
-"Armstrong's project recreates this ‘dense and mesmerising’ quality in sound, and finds an ingenious correspondence for Tjapaltjarri's great sense of focus and local detail."
+The music of Australian composer Newton Armstrong's 2020 album "The Way to Go Out" was influenced by Tjapaltjarri's paintings.
+"Armstrong's project recreates this "dense and mesmerising" quality in sound, and finds an ingenious correspondence for Tjapaltjarri's great sense of focus and local detail."